oracle-livelabs/oic/oic-gen3/core-competencies/healthcare/oracle_ehr_to_fusion/introduction/introduction.md

 * Oracle Integration for Healthcare Support for HL7
 * Oracle Sales Cloud credentials
 * Local machine access for Connectivity Agent installation
+* Ensure that either the *Healthcare edition* is enabled or the feature flag *oic.healthcare.settings.enable*

 ## Task 1: Business Scenario